onkernel/kernel-ai-sdk-agent/README.md

 # Kernel AI SDK Agent

-An AI-powered browser automation agent that combines [Kernel](https://onkernel.com) and the [Vercel AI SDK](https://sdk.vercel.ai) to execute natural language tasks using Playwright.
+An AI-powered browser automation agent that combines [Kernel](https://onkernel.com) and the [Vercel AI SDK](https://ai-sdk.dev) to execute natural language tasks using Playwright.
+This demo project was built to showcase the flexibility and power of the new [Playwright Execution API](https://www.onkernel.com/docs/browsers/playwright-execution) from Kernel.

 ## What It Does

-This tool creates an AI agent that can interact with websites through a browser.
-You describe what you want to accomplish in plain English, and the agent figures out how to do it by executing Playwright commands.
+This tool creates an AI agent that can interact with websites through a remote browser.
+You describe what you want to accomplish in plain English, and the agent figures out how to do it by executing AI-generated Playwright commands.

 ## Prerequisites